emmajanedrews/base-template/_posts/2018-03-08-why-tap-into-your-homes-equity-now.md

 So should you tap into your home equity?

 I can't say either yes or no. It’s something you’ll have to decide on your own.
 However, if you have any questions or would like us to take a look at your specific situation to see what your best move is, we would be glad to help.
 Don’t hesitate to give me a call or send me an email any time.
+I look forward to hearing from you!